cran/secretbase/README.md

 Fast and memory-efficient streaming hash functions and base64 encoding / decoding.

 Hashes strings and raw vectors directly.
-Stream hashes files potentially larger than memory, as well as in-memory objects through R’s serialization mechanism.
+Stream hashes files which can be larger than memory, as well as in-memory objects through R’s serialization mechanism.

 Implementations include the SHA-256, SHA-3 and ‘Keccak’ cryptographic